-Black spot disease is diagnosed when black or brown spots appear on leaves.
+Black spot disease is a plant sickness where black or brown spots appear on leaves.

-It impacts many trees, but doesn’t usually present any critical danger to them.
+It impacts many trees, but usually doesn’t cause critical danger.

 Treating black spot disease